florian/florian.github.io/_drafts/reservoir-sampling.md

 ---
 layout: post
 title:  "Reservoir Sampling"
-date:   2019-06-01 00:00:01
+date:   2019-11-01 00:00:01
 description: "Sampling from streams"
 categories: probabilistic-data-structures
 ---

 <script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

 One of my absolute favorite algorithms is part of a group of techniques with the name *reservoir sampling*.
-The algorithm is neither complex nor does it require fancy math but still very elegantly solves its problem.
+I like how the algorithm is neither complex nor requires fancy math but still very elegantly solves its problem.
 Incidentally, it also happens to be the solution to a popular interview question.

 The problem goes like this: Given a stream of elements, we want to sample \\(k\\) random ones without replacement using uniform probabilities.